Innovative Best Practice Models of Care

 The Model of Care process includes:

-- Annual care planning and reviews (Medicare CDMP Items 721, 723, 731, 732) that focus on patient outcomes and detail health care needs, services and treatments for the coming year, and lists of what the person needs to do.
+• Annual care planning and reviews (Medicare CDMP Items 721, 723, 731, 732) that focus on patient outcomes and detailed health care needs, services and treatments for the coming year, and lists of what the person needs to do.

-- Regular reviews of care and health outcomes with adjustments towards optimal management according to patient feedback and medical outcomes.
+• Regular reviews of care and health outcomes with adjustments based on patient feedback and medical outcomes towards optimal management.

 4. THE AUSTRALIAN BEST PRACTICE ME/CFS/FMS INTEGRATED EDUCATION MODEL (2012)